appsemble/appsemble/docs/guide/resources.md

 ---
-menu: Development
+menu: Guide
-route: /development/appsemble-resources
+route: /guide/resources
 ---

-# Appsemble Resources
+# Resources

 Appsemble provides its own method of storing and retrieving data specific to apps.
 Data that is created via an app is called a ´resource´.

-## Defining Resources
+## Defining resources

 Resources can be defined within an [app recipe](reference/app) within the `resources` property.
 Each object within `resources` is considered to be a Resource, named after the name it is given within